slafi/VoltaZero/Readme.md

 * Gets the readings from the onboard sensors
 * Sends the data in JSON format to the MQTT broker
 * Checks if the readings are in a predefined "normal" range
-* Trigger sound / visual alerts if the readings are not nominal or the VSU fails to connect to the Helium Element
+* Triggers sound / visual alerts if the readings are not nominal or the VSU fails to connect to the Helium Element

 ## Prerequisites